-Each week I talk to new traders that either want to become professional traders, doing sports trading as a full-time activity or amateurs that want to be able to make consistent monthly profits from sports trading, and by doing so, creating another revenue stream for their overall income.
+Each week I talk to new traders that either want to become professional traders, doing sports trading as a full-time activity or complete beginners that just want to get started.

 The most common question I get asked, is how much is enough to get started?
 Of course the answer to this question is slightly subjective and depends on a lot of factors, but the answer I give out most of the times is £200.I believe that this is a sum that most people can invest for sports trading.It’s not a large sum of money that will put a dent on anyones budget, yet it’s not too small of a sum to not allow any experimenting on the markets and discovering what type of trader you are and what sports are you more inclined towards trading.

 But soon after starting out, most of the times I get told that although they see the opportunity of trading the sports markets, the sum of money invested needs to be larger in order to make a significant amount of money to justify the time invested.
 Although I don’t totally agree with committing a large sum than £200, especially for absolute beginners, since I believe that even with a few hundred pounds, a beginner can learn the basics, and build his bank up to a larger amount in a relatively short time span.
 But I do understand how some new traders will see a larger bankroll as a way to get them were they want to go, only a lot faster.According to some of the responses I get, a bankroll for trading between £1k and £2k is something new-to-intermediate traders are looking for, but due several reasons, they are either unwilling or unable to commit such a sum for sports trading (or what some people perceive as a gambling activity).